kazabooboo/gizra.com/app/_posts/2016-06-09-og-message-stack-drupal8.md

 * A reference between a group content and a group is done via an entity reference field with a default storage.
 The link between them is simply registered as a row in the DB.
 * A reference between a user and a group is also done via an entity reference field, however the field storage is custom.
 It's the `OgMembership` entity you know from OG7.

+Both those references are done through core's entity reference.
+This opens up a lot of possibilities for fine-grained control, thank's to the selection handler concept.

 Having this conceptual shift trickles down to the code, and cleans it up quite a bit.
 To be sure we are not breaking anything, we're adding tests.
 Lots of tests, with a nice mix of unit and kernel tests.
 Heck, we even check extreme cases like arbitrary, yet work-life balanced [permissions](https://github.com/amitaibu/og/blob/c2bf4de582105e8c71f52d48c423c98d18fe75bf/tests/src/Unit/PermissionEventTest.php#L389-L390) :)